Caring For Your Counters

 Liquids with color of any kind like red wine or grape juice, will discolor countertops is left unattended.

 Avoid using harsh soaps to clean your counters.
+Check labels for recommended use on stone.

 Avoid using Windex, vinegar, or bleach products to clean your counters.

 - Avoid leaving hot containers on the counter for extended periods of time.
 Granite and quartz can stand the heat for a short time, but things like slow cookers can leave unsightly discolorations.
 These stains are easily preventable with the use of hot pads or mats.
-Quartz is especially prone to rapid changes in temperature.
+Quartz is especially prone to be damaged by rapid changes in temperature.

 Don’t stress out.
 If your countertops are damaged, odds are it’s a pretty simple fix.